Statistical and computational trade-offs in estimation of sparse principal components: Computationally efficient estimation

-In the final expression, the rank and sparsity constraints are non-convex.
-We therefore adopt the standard semidefinite relaxation approach of dropping the rank constraint and replacing the sparsity $(\ell_0)$ constraint with an $\ell_1$ penalty.
+In the final expression, the rank and sparsity constraints are nonconvex.
+We therefore adopt the standard semidefinite relaxation approach of dropping the rank constraint and replacing the sparsity $(\ell_0)$ constraint with an $\ell_1$ penalty to obtain the convex optimisation problem

 We now discuss the complexity of computing $\hat{v}^{\mathrm{SDP}}$ in detail.
 One possible way of implementing Step~2 is to use a generic interior-point method.
-However, as shown in \citet{Nesterov2005}, \citet{Nemirovski2004} and \citet{BAd2010}, certain first-order algorithms (i.e. methods requiring $O(1/\epsilon)$ steps to find a feasible point achieving an $\epsilon$-approximation of the optimal objective function value) can significantly outperform such generic interior-point solvers.
-The key idea in both \citet{Nesterov2005} and \citet{Nemirovski2004} is that the optimisation problem in Step 2 can be rewritten in a saddlepoint formulation:
+However, as shown in \citet{Nesterov2005}, \citet{Nemirovski2004} and \citet{BAd2010}, certain first-order algorithms [i.e., methods requiring $O(1/\varepsilon)$ steps to find a feasible point achieving an $\varepsilon$-approximation of the optimal objective function value] can significantly outperform such generic interior-point solvers.
+The key idea in both \citet {Nesterov2005} and \citet{Nemirovski2004} is that the optimisation problem in Step 2 can be rewritten in a saddlepoint formulation: